floss1138/dbDotCad/README.md

 `ADCENTER`
 Select from the Folder or Open Drawings tab.

 Note that it is possible to have constant values in attributes and these do not export.
-In AutoKAD AcDbBlockTableRecord owns all attribtue definitions.
+In AutoKAD AcDbBlockTableRecord owns all attribute definitions.
 AcDbBlockReference owns all the non-constant attributes (updated when inserting a block).
-For constant vaues iterate AcDbBlockTableRecord.
-For data to appear in the database, do not use constand values in the block.
-Reserve constant vaules for blocks which are static and play not part in providing external metadata.
+For constant values iterate AcDbBlockTableRecord.
+For data to appear in the database, do not use constant values in the block.
+Reserve constant values for blocks which are static and play not part in providing external metadata.

 #### Attribute HANDLE & Databases
 The HANDLE is not sufficiently unique to identify the block within a database.
 HANDLE and TITLE can be concatenated to create a unique primary key,  _id.
 For ease of reading, an underscore _ character is used as the separator between the handle and title fields.
 As an additional aid to identification, the leading apostrophe created by attout is retained.
 For example _id will become, 'HANDLE_TITLE and will look something like this: '35068_s1_12-5678-9012